gmesser/adeptdp/README.md

 	afile

 		An afile instance is a thin wrapper around FILE from standard C.

+   aclock

+      An aclock is a timer that provides stopwatch functionality.

 See adeptdp_doc.txt in the docs directory for the  documentation.